ragaja-14/Pyspark_Guide-for-Beginners/README.md

 #### Spark Architecture
-The major features of spark that support high speed real-time data processing are the parallel processing of distributed data, in-memory computation abiltity and lazy evaluations(when a set of transformations are applied on data instead of execution, a Directed Acyclic graph[DAG] is generated in spark and execution is done only when an action is triggered.).
+The major features of spark that support high speed real-time data processing are the parallel processing of distributed data, in-memory computation abiltity and lazy evaluations(when a set of transformations are applied on data, instead of execution- a Directed Acyclic graph[DAG] is generated in spark and execution is done only when any action is triggered.).
-The Spark Architecture follows a Master-Slave architecture where each cluster has a Master Node(Driver), multiple worker nodes(slaves) and a cluster manager.
+The Spark Architecture follows a Master-Slave architecture where each cluster has a Master Node(Driver), multiple Slave nodes(Workers) and a cluster manager.

  ![Flow Diagram](spark_arch.png)